BiAPoL/blog/johannes_mueller/entry_sphinx/Readme.md

 cd example-repo-sphinx/
 ```

 *Optional, but recommended*: Create a new environment for this tutorial using

 ```
 conda create -n sphinx-tutorial conda activate sphinx-tutorial
 ```

-The repository has a typical structure: It consists of a top-level module (`verygoodpackage`) and a submodule (`subpackage_a`) that consists function definitions in `_operations.py`.
+The repository has a typical structure: It consists of a top-level module (`verygoodpackage`) and a submodule (`subpackage_a`) that consists of function definitions in `_operations.py`.
 There are two functions (`add` and `subtract`) which we would like to document:
 ```bash
 root
 └───verygoodpackage